nutsbox/cip/README.md

 -v			version info
 -h			help (this page)
 </pre>
-## Installation
+## Compilation
-cip was developed in C, compiled with gcc or clang (statically, for easy distribution of binary) and tested to run in windows, linux (ubuntu 18.0, centos 7.x, termux in adroid) and macOS Mojave / Catalina.
+cip was developed in C, can be compiled with gcc or clang (statically, for easy distribution of binary) and tested to run in windows, linux (ubuntu 18.0, centos 7.x, termux in adroid), FreeBSD-11 and macOS Yosemite / Mojave / Catalina.
 <p><b>NOTE:</b><br>
 First, you need to download or clone libtommath and libtomcrypt libraries as given by the links above (see CREDITS) and save them into lib folder to correspond with the instructions below; otherwise you need to adjust.
 Anyway, the point is that these libraries must be prepared first before compiling cip.
 </p>